Face of Politics

 The slate of courses Genovese teaches includes “The American Presidency” and “Political Leadership,” both methodology classes designed to get students thinking more clearly.
 He has also taught lighter fare, such as Food Politics and Shakespeare’s Politics.

 “My goal is always to get students to think expansively,” Genovese said.
-“I try to mix it up between lecturing, using exponential exercises, YouTube videos, the Socratic method, etc.”
+“I try to mix it up between lecturing, using experiential exercises, YouTube videos, the Socratic method, etc.”

-A frequent political pundit for CNN, not to mention the author of dozens of books, the most recent of which will be released this November, Genovese says he first became fascinated by politics during the Nixon administration.
+A frequent political pundit for CNN, not to mention the author of dozens of books, Genovese says he first became fascinated by politics during the Nixon administration.

-So what advice does Genovese have for new and incoming Lions?
+So what advice does Genovese have incoming LMU Lions?